Cabbie incentives proposed to boost low supply of accessible taxis | CBC News

 Fewer than half of Ottawa's 191 potential accessible cabs actually operating

-Ottawa city councillors are being asked this week to endorse new financial incentives for taxi drivers in order to jumpstart the low stock of accessible taxis serving the city.
+Ottawa city councillors are being asked this week to endorse new financial incentives for taxi drivers to jumpstart the low stock of accessible taxis serving the city.

 According to a new city report, of the 191 fully wheelchair-accessible vehicles that could be operating, only about 80 are.
-And of those 80, approximately 20 fall under the city's Para Transpo system, which takes pre-booked rides only.
+Of those 80, approximately 20 fall under the city's Para Transpo system, which takes pre-booked rides only.

 The union representing Ottawa taxi drivers, meanwhile, says the low availability of accessible taxis is due in part to the higher cost of operating them — a hard thing to stomach when ride-hailing companies aren't under the same obligation to service people with disabilities.